eudoxia0/eudoxia0.github.io/article/_posts/2024-05-18-the-design-space-of-wikis.md

     - the object title is globally unique
     - this makes it easy to reference objects in a plain-text wiki: you just write the name
     - examples: wikipedia
+  - file path
+    - can rename the title, without affecting anything
+    - linking has to include the filename rather than the more human readable page name
+    - reorganizing the folder structure breaks the link structure
 - storage
   - files
     - plain-text files in a folder